SMPTE/ST-2138-10/README.md

 The need to secure environments and the connections between products and services in a standardized manner is a must.
 ST 2138-10 defines a self-describing device model that incorporates an access control mechanism designed to scale across multiple devices from multiple vendors.

 ## Additional Elements
 Interface Definitions based on the model shown in this document are companion elements to this document.
-These can be found in the public repository covering all parts of the 2138 suite of documents at the following URL: [https://github.com/SMPTE/st2138-a.git](url)
+These can be found in the public repository covering all parts of the 2138 suite of documents at the following URL: <a href="https://github.com/SMPTE/st2138-a.git">https://github.com/SMPTE/st2138-a.git</a>

 Navigate to the /interface/proto folder for the interface definitions in Protobuf 3.0.

-The schemata can be found at /interface/schemata/device.yaml, but are published at the following URL: [https://smpte.github.io/st2138-a/interface/schemata/device.yaml](url) which is also the $id tag for the schemata.
+The schemata can be found at /interface/schemata/device.yaml, but are published at the following URL: <a href="https://smpte.github.io/st2138-a/interface/schemata/device.yaml">https://smpte.github.io/st2138-a/interface/schemata/device.yaml</a>, which is also the $id tag for the schemata.

 The contents of st2138-a.git are normative.
 The software version corresponding to this document revision is tagged as v1.0.0-pcd.